-As an exercise, applicants should prepare a one-page outline of an independent project that would leverage their skills and the resources of the IND to further our overarching goal of treating patients with neurodegenerative diseases.
+Applicants should prepare a one-page outline of an independent project that would leverage their skills and the resources of the IND to further our overarching goal of treating patients with neurodegenerative diseases.
 Projects that utilize the expertise of multiple IND laboratories are especially valuable.
-Apply online here with this example project, along with the following:
+Apply online here with your example project, along with the following:

 1. Cover letter

 4. Contact information for three references

 Women and underrepresented minority researchers are encouraged to apply.
 The University of California, San Francisco, is an equal opportunity/affirmative action employer.

 Read more about the individual labs in the IND: